Ryan leads Falcons to NFC title game, beating Seattle 36-20

 Ryan and the high-scoring Falcons took it from there - getting a huge boost from a holding penalty that wiped out an 80-yard punt return by Devin Hester.

-Ryan hooked up with Julio Jones on a 7-yard touchdown and Tevin Coleman for a 14-yard score before finishing off the Seahawks with a 3-yard toss to Mohamed Sanu in the corner of the end zone with just under 4 minutes remaining, sparking a raucous chant of "MVP!
-MVP!
-MVP!" from a Georgia Dome crowd that stood most of the game, giving the Falcons the sort of home-field advantage that Seattle is used to having at the Link.
+Ryan hooked up with Julio Jones on a 7-yard touchdown and Tevin Coleman for a 14-yard score before finishing off the Seahawks with a 3-yard toss to Mohamed Sanu in the corner of the end zone with just under 4 minutes remaining.

-''It feels good,'' said Ryan, who came in with a 1-4 record in the playoffs. ''I think we executed really well across the board.
-We weren't perfect by any stretch of the imagination, we made some mistakes.
-But consistency for the entire day was really, really good.
-I was proud of the way we played.''

-Before a foot injury limited him in the second half, Jones made life miserable for Seattle cornerback Richard Sherman, who got away with an apparent pass interference penalty on Atlanta's star receiver when the teams met during the regular season, preserving a 26-24 victory for the Seahawks.
+Atlanta (12-5) moves on to face either the Dallas Cowboys or the Green Bay Packers, who meet Sunday in the NFC's other divisional-round game.

+After a 26-24 loss at Seattle during the regular season, the Falcons showed off all their offensive weapons against the Legion of Boom.

-Running back Devonta Freeman slipped out of the backfield to haul in a 53-yard pass, putting a dazzling fake on replacement free safety Steven Terrell right in the middle of the field.
-The Seahawks sure missed Earl Thomas, out for the season with a broken leg.
+Eight players caught passes from Ryan, including running back Devonta Freeman on a 53-yard play that included a dazzling fake on replacement free safety Steven Terrell right in the middle of the field.

-For only the fourth time in their 51-year history, the Falcons (12-5) will be playing for the conference title and a spot in the Super Bowl.

-They made their only Super Bowl appearance during the 1998 season, falling to Denver in John Elway's final game, and lost in the NFC title game during the 2004 and 2012 seasons.
+The Seahawks (11-6-1) sure missed Earl Thomas, out for the season with a broken leg.

-The Seahawks (11-6-1) couldn't follow up a dominating win over Detroit in the opening round, the game turning dramatically on a holding penalty in the second quarter that wiped out Hester's return to the Atlanta 7.
+''It's just really hard to think it's over,'' said coach Pete Carroll, whose team couldn't follow up a dominating win over Detroit in the opening round.

+The game turned dramatically on a holding penalty in the second quarter that negated Hester's return to the Atlanta 7.

 Instead of having first-and-goal and a chance to extend a 10-7 lead, Seattle was backed up to its 7.
-After Thomas Rawls was thrown for a 3-yard loss, Wilson attempted to drop back for a pass.

-One problem: rookie right guard Rees Odhiambo, taking over after Germain Ifedi was injured, stepped back onto Wilson's foot, sending the quarterback tumbling down in the end zone.
-Ben Garland fell on Wilson for a safety that turned the momentum Atlanta's way.
+Especially with what came next.
+After Thomas Rawls was thrown for a 3-yard loss, Wilson dropped back to pass.
+One problem: rookie right guard Rees Odhiambo, taking over after Germain Ifedi was injured, stepped back onto Wilson's foot, sending the quarterback tumbling down in the end zone for a safety.

-Matt Bryant's 35-yard field goal put the Falcons ahead to stay, and the home team closed out the first half with a 99-yard drive touchdown that was extended by Sanu's brilliant, one-handed catch for 22 yards with Jeremy Lane grabbing at his arm.
+The Falcons did much better when backed up at their 1, closing out the first half by going 99 yards to make it 19-10.
+The drive was extended by Sanu's brilliant, one-handed catch for 22 yards with Jeremy Lane grabbing at his arm.

-After getting beat on Seattle's first possession, an Atlanta defense featuring four rookies and a bunch of second-year players limited the Seahawks to a pair of a field goals before giving up a meaningless 31-yard touchdown pass to Doug Baldwin in the closing minutes.

-''It's just really hard to think it's over,'' Seahawks coach Pete Carroll said.
+''They've got a lot of momentum,'' Carroll said of the Falcons. ''This is what they looked like the last four weeks, and they carried that into this game against us.''

 DYNAMIC HESTER